 - Each week we will also choose three or four children as ‘focus children’ in the class.
 Staff will observe and create a detailed observation of each child’s learning journey throughout that week.
 These will be uploaded to Tapestry at the end of the week for the child’s parents to view and comment on.
 Every child in the class will have a focussed learning journey completed each small term – six per year.
 Please see the separate letter for more information regarding Tapestry.

-The general pieces of information/reminders below should also be helpful as your child begins school but please do speak to me if you have questions about any of these points:
+The general pieces of information/reminders below should also be helpful whilst your child is in Reception Class school but please do speak to me if you have questions about any of these points:

 - All the children must come to school wearing the correct school uniform.
 Please ensure that all uniform items are named (especially sweatshirts and cardigans) as this helps to return lost items to the right children.
 It is important that the children wear appropriate footwear – comfortable black school shoes with Velcro fastenings help with developing independence.